2017 Wimbledon Championships

 The 2017 Wimbledon Championships was a Grand Slam tennis tournament that took place at the All England Lawn Tennis and Croquet Club in Wimbledon, London, United Kingdom.
 The main draw matches commenced on 3 July 2017 and concluded on 16 July 2017.
 Roger Federer won the gentlemen's singles title for a record eighth time, surpassing Pete Sampras and William Renshaw, who both won the gentlemen's singles title seven times.
+Federer did not drop a set throughout the tournament, the second time in the Open Era and the first since Björn Borg in 1976.
 Garbiñe Muguruza won the ladies' singles title.

 The 2017 tournament was the 131st edition of the championships, the 50th in the Open Era and the third Grand Slam tournament of the year.
 It is played on grass courts, organised by the All England Lawn Tennis Club and the International Tennis Federation and is part of the ATP World Tour, the WTA Tour, the ITF Junior tour and the NEC Tour.

 Andy Murray was the defending champion in the Gentlemen's singles but lost to Sam Querrey in the quarterfinals.
 Two-time defending Ladies' singles champion Serena Williams did not defend her title, as she ended her season in April due to pregnancy.